openlibrary-mcp-server

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint, openWorldHint, and idempotentHint, which cover safety and idempotency.
-The description adds value by listing specific return fields (ISBNs, publisher, language, page count, edition OLIDs) and implying a read-only operation, consistent with annotations.
-No contradictions.
+Annotations already declare readOnlyHint, openWorldHint, and idempotentHint.
+The description adds value by listing the returned fields (ISBNs, publisher, language, page count, edition OLIDs) and confirming the listing action, which is consistent with the annotations.
+No contradiction.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.